alimate/alimate.github.io/_posts/2020-2-9-java14-records-in-depth.md

 ## Invoke Dynamic
 ---
-Let's take an even more closer look to the bytecode generated for the Java Records:
+Let's take an even closer look to the bytecode generated for the Java Records:
 {% highlight shell %}
 Compiled from "Range.java"
 public java.lang.String toString();